AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

-This is also needed for the POIs of function templates and variable templates (and member functions and static data members of class templates), and typically template definitions are simply added to header files that are `#included` into the translation unit, even when they’re non-type templates.
+This is also needed for the POIs of function templates and variable templates (and member functions and static data members of class templates), and typically template definitions are simply added to header files that are `#included` into the translation unit, even when they're non-type templates.
 This source model for template definitions is called the _inclusion model_, and it is the only automatic source model for templates supported by the current C++ standard.